facephi/sdk-mobile-documentation/docs/ios/Video_Id_Component.md

 ## 7. Reception of the result

 The controllers will return the required information in SdkResult format.
-More information in the [Getting Started](./Mobile_SDK)
+More details in the [Result Return](./Mobile_SDK#6-result-return) section.

 ### 7.1.
 Receipt of errors